-The Family and Medical Leave Act.
-It’s a robust act.
-It provides eligible employees – those who have worked in the company for at least 12 months, completed 1,250 hours of service within the last year, and are one of 50+ employees within 25 miles – with up to 12 weeks of unpaid, job-protected leave per year.
+The Family and Medical Leave Act is a robust act that provides eligible employees – those who have worked in the company for at least 12 months, completed 1,250 hours of service within the last year, and are one of 50+ employees within 25 miles – with up to 12 weeks of unpaid, job-protected leave per year.
+If your FMLA request denied, it’s important to understand the specific criteria and how to navigate the situation to protect your rights.

 Whether you’ve just welcomed a new baby or need to help a relative facing a major illness, your FMLA request should be approved.
 As long as you meet the eligibility requirements, of course.
 But problems arise when the request is denied.
 What do you do then?